-- 1. that a prejudicial procedural error, defect, or omission has been committed or has occurred; - 2. that a recommendation is not supported by factual evidence or is lacking a rational basis; - that a recommendation was the result of personal prejudice or bias which adversely affected the substantive academic judgment of the decision maker; - 4. that a recommendation was made for reasons which are clearly impermissible.
+- that a prejudicial procedural error, defect, or omission has been committed or has occurred; - that a recommendation is not supported by factual evidence or is lacking a rational basis; - that a recommendation was the result of personal prejudice or bias which adversely affected the substantive academic judgment of the decision maker; - 4. that a recommendation was made for reasons which are clearly impermissible.

 No error or omission may be appealed unless the error or omission was brought by the appellant to the attention of the person(s) responsible within ten (10) working days after the appellant knew or should have known of the error or omission.
-The Appeals Committee shall notify the Provost that an appeal has been submitted and the Provost shall wait to review the evaluation record until a decision on the appeal has been reached.

-A written appeal must be served on the chairperson of the Appeals Committee within ten (10) working days of receipt of the dean's evaluation or his/her decision on an appeal, whichever is later.
+A written appeal must be served on the chairperson of the Appeals Committee within ten (10) days of receipt of the dean's evaluation or his/her decision on an appeal, whichever is later.
 The appeal must set forth concisely the recommendation being appealed, the reason(s) why the appellant disagrees with the recommendation and shall specifically cite any procedural errors or omissions that were alleged to have occurred in the decision making process; identify witnesses and the point to be evidenced by the testimony of each; identify and indicate the purpose for each document or other evidence to be presented; state appellant's preference for an open or closed hearing; and state the name and address of any person who will represent the appellant at the hearing and whether they appear as legal counsel.
-No appeal shall be reviewed unless all of the information required by this section, and the faculty member has thereafter failed to submit all the information required by this section, and the faculty member has thereafter failed to submit all the information required by this section potified, the appeal shall be considered withdrawn.
+No appeal shall be reviewed unless all of the information required by this section has been provided.
+If the faculty member is notified that he/she has not submitted all the information required by this section, and the faculty member has thereafter failed to submit all the information required by this section within a reasonable time, the appeal shall be considered withdrawn.

-The Committee shall set a hearing within ten (10) working days of receipt of the appeal and notify the appellant and dean of the time and place and forward a copy of all materials filed by the appellant to the dean.
+The Committee shall set a hearing within two (2) weeks of receipt of the appeal and notify the appellant and dean of the time and place and forward a copy of all materials filed by the appellant to the dean.
 The dean and the person(s) against whom the appeal has been brought shall be entitled to be present at the hearing.
 The University will be represented by legal counsel only if the appellant has elected to be represented by legal counsel.